 Tapestry of Faith is the collection of religious education curricula the Unitarian Universalist Association (UUA) provides online, at no cost, for lifespan faith development in our congregations.
 Search Tapestry materials by age group, topic, or keyword.

-The Beacon Religious Exploration program is pleased to announce two Our Whole Lives (OWL) classes for children and youth in the 2018/2019 year.
-We are still working on confirming our teachers, however we are hoping to offer OWL for Kindergarten and 1st grade in the spring of 2019 and OWL for grades 10 and 11 will be offered in February and March of 2019.
+The Beacon Religious Exploration program is pleased to announce two Our Whole Lives (OWL) classes for children and youth in the winter and spring of 2020.
+We are still working on confirming our teachers, however we are hoping to offer OWL for grades 5 and 6, and a different class for grades 7 and 8.

 Faith Development for All Stages of Life